 We are a comprehensive community college providing higher education programs.
 We offer a full range of academic and career-technical courses leading to an Associate of Arts or Science degree, Associate of Applied Science degrees, continuing education, and certifications.
 CWI also offers Basic Skills Education to help prepare for a GED, Dual Credit for high school students, and fast-track career training for working professionals.

 At CWI we are proud of our talented and dedicated faculty and staff.
 Our employees have an opportunity to make a difference in students’ lives every day.
 We are excited for you to join us and share our passion for higher education.

-The Psychology Program at College of Western Idaho invites applications for adjunct faculty members qualified to teach Introduction to Psychology, Human Relations, and Child and Adolescent Development.
-These courses are generally taught in face to face, hybrid and online format.
-Successful candidates are required to complete internal trainings through our Center for Teaching and Learning before the course begins, use the Blackboard learning platform for grading, hold regular office hours, communicate with students outside of class, etc.
+The Psychology Program at College of Western Idaho invites applications for adjunct faculty members qualified to teach various psychology courses which may include: Introduction to Psychology, Human Relations, Career Exploration, Research Writing, and Child and Adolescent Development.
+Some psychology courses are part of our General Education program or Liberal Arts program and may emphasize ethical reasoning or global perspectives.
+Courses are taught face to face, hybrid, remote, hyflex or online format.
+Successful candidates are required to complete internal training through our Center for Teaching and Learning before the course begins, use the Blackboard learning platform for grading, hold regular office hours, and communicate with students outside of class, etc.

 • Teach contracted credit load of courses in accordance with the descriptions published in the CWI catalog

 • Utilize outcomes assessment measures

 • Meet all scheduled classes promptly with any deviations promptly and accurately communicated through the appropriate channels